 Like all good things, sexual compatibility doesn’t always develop naturally – it really does take work.
 This is because sexual desires and expectations are highly personal, so even if you share a lot in common with your partner, there are bound to be discrepancies.

 Could you imagine having to eat the exact same food, in the exact same quantity, at the exact same time as your partner for the rest of your lives?
 It would be impossible (and unhealthy) to do so because your bodies are so incredibly different.
 But somehow we expect our partnered sex lives to fall naturally into place and are let down when it doesn’t.

 Our levels of desire, turn-ons and turn-offs change with time, so ongoing communication is indispensable to compatibility.
 And if there is one area of compatibility that matters most, I believe it’s the willingness to work on a relationship.
-If you and your partner value your sex life, and are willing to put in the same amount of effort, you’re more likely to be compatible.
+If you and your partner value your sex life a to a similar degree and are willing to put in a similar amount of effort, you’re more likely to be compatible.

 Accepting a degree of incompatibility is a part of compatibility.

 Huh?
 This may sound confusing, but learning to accept that you will sometimes disagree will help you to become more compatible.
 In a healthy relationship, you will fight.
 Disagreements help you to understand one another and improve your connection.

 When it comes to sex, every couple will face compatibility issues, as there is no such thing as a perfect-fit.
 So if your sexual needs don’t coincide perfectly, it doesn’t mean that you’re incompatible – it means that you’re perfectly normal.
 Rather than being discouraged by your differences, use them as motivation to start talking about your desires and be sure to frame them as positive requests and not complaints.
 “You’re so hot!
 I would love to feel your hands all over me!” will get you a lot farther than, “You never touch me!”